 - Victoria Powell- Victoria completed Hospice and Palliative Medicine fellowship at NIH Clinical Center and is now a Clinical Lecturer/ Research Fellow at the University of Michigan.
 Her research focuses on psychosocial distress, chronic pain, and long-term opioid use.

 2018 UH IM Graduates

-- Michael Poku- Michael is currently the medical Director at Signify Health.
+- Michael Poku- Michael is currently the Senior Medical Director at Oak Street Health.

-- Chris Steele- Chris works as an assistant professor of Medicine at UConn in general internal medicine.
-Health Equity Track Director for the internal medicine residency program.
-Course director of the health systems science curriculum for the 3rd and 4th year students in the medical school.
-Co-founder of UConn Health Leader’s (UCHL) program which trains pre-professional health students to address social determinant of health barriers within primary care: https://health.uconn.edu/health-leaders/
+- Chris Steele- Chris works as an assistant professor of Medicine at UConn in general internal medicine and the Health Equity Track Director for the internal medicine residency program.
+He is course director of the health systems science curriculum for the 3rd and 4th year students in the medical school.
+He is co-founder of UConn Health Leader’s (UCHL) program which trains pre-professional health students to address social determinant of health barriers within primary care: https://health.uconn.edu/health-leaders/

 2019 UH IM Graduates

-- Francisco Alvarez- Franscisco is an academic hospitalist at UCSF where he teaches social medicine and pursues projects in health systems innovation and health policy.
+- Francisco Alvarez- Francisco is an academic hospitalist at UCSF where he teaches social medicine and pursues projects in health systems innovation and health policy.

 - Nicky Mehtani- After completing fellowship in addiction and HIV medicine at UCSF, Nicky currently serves as volunteer faculty in the Division of HIV, ID & Global Medicine at Zuckerberg San Francisco General Hospital and provides primary care to patients experiencing homelessness through San Francisco Department of Public Health’s ‘Street Medicine’ program and at Ward 86.
 She also serves as an HIV and Substance Use expert clinician for the National Clinician Consultation Center (UCSF Warm Lines).